Fool Moon

 I pay no attention

-To my fussy friends,
+to my fussy friends,

-Teasing me how odd it sounds;
+lecturing how odd it sounds;

-My sentences make no sense to them,
+my sentences make no sense to them,

-Hence in response all denounce.
+hence in response I denounce.

 I'm lengthening the limits

-Of the English frame,
+of the English frame

 not many aliens dare,

-Yet American lions of a noble fame,
+yet American lions of a noble fame

-Like T.S.
+like T.S.
 Eliot or Hemingway.

 Leading alchemists

-Embraced Shakespeare and Byron:
+worship Shakespeare and Byron

-Amid Poe, Kipling and Frost
+amid Poe, Kipling and Frost,

-Their efforts giant.
+their efforts giant.

 Once in a while